TIPS TO VIBRANT SKIN

 Are you eating protein foods?

 Protein is found in eggs, soy, nuts, some plants, and more.
 Protein helps repair cells that have suffered free radical damage.
-(See our explanation of free radicals in the paragraph above.)
 During the digestion process, protein breaks down into amino acids, the building blocks of the cells in the food, which help to speed the repair and regeneration of skin cells and collagen.
 Everyone has different protein needs and if you are a vegan or vegetarian, make sure you are aware of plant based protein foods.
 If you aren’t consuming enough protein, you are depriving your skin of the amino acids that go into making collagen and elastic tissue which makes your skin strong and supple.
 Your protein needs depend on your age, sex, and level of physical activity.
 A general recommended amount for a healthy woman is about 5-6 ounces of protein per day such as lean meat, chicken, turkey, fish, eggs, and nuts.
 Again, this will vary depending on other health conditions if you have any, activity level, age, and more.
 Consult with a Dietitian for specific protein needs, if needed.

 Limit your simple sugar intake